Jfor12/energy-stream-etl/README.md

 - Loads all tracked routes from the database.
 - Queries the Amadeus Flight Offers Search API for each route.
 - Stores raw API responses as JSON in the `raw_flights` table.
-- Avoids duplicate daily scrapes to optimize API calls.
+- Avoids duplicate daily scrapes to optimise API calls.
 - Prints detailed logs for monitoring and debugging.

 ### Automated Scheduling
-The ETL job is designed to run periodically (e.g., daily at 08:00 UTC) via GitHub Actions or your scheduler of choice.
+The ETL job is designed to run periodically (e.g., daily at 08:00 UTC) via GitHub Actions, Cloud Scheduler, or your scheduler of choice.

 ---